GabrielMassana/Gojimo-ObjC/README.md

 #### Optional requirements

-i.
-Using the data provided to its full potential by taking advantage of fields like colour for subjects.
+1. Using the data provided to its full potential by taking advantage of fields like colour for subjects.

-ii.
-Making the GUI as appealing and responsive as possible.
+2. Making the GUI as appealing and responsive as possible.

-iii.
-Storing the data locally and refresh from the server as requested, taking advantage of the HTTP headers to avoid downloads of non-stale data.
+3. Storing the data locally and refresh from the server as requested, taking advantage of the HTTP headers to avoid downloads of non-stale data.

-iv.
-Unit testing your code.
+4. Unit testing your code.